RogueRope/docs/content/docs/main/intro.md

 ### What does the participant provide?

 This is not a festival where there's a divide between the audience and the artists on stage.
-There are ni spectatators, only participants.
+There are no spectatators, only participants.

-This is a playground with a bunch of toys, an empty dance floor waiting to be filled, a forest waiting to be magical.
+This is a playground with a bunch of toys, an empty dance floor waiting to be filled, a forest waiting to become enchanted.

 We create the stage, but **you the participant** perform the show.